WHAT MAKES A GOOD ATHLETIC CUP?

 An athletic cups' shape dictates much of its ability to protect the male genitals, and it’s not just about covering your balls.
-At its core, a cup must keep the testicles from touching the sides of the cup when it gets hit.
-If it doesn’t then the balls that hit your cup cause your cup to hit your balls.
+At its core an athletic cup must keep the testicles from touching the sides of the cup when it gets hit.
+If it doesn’t then the balls that hit your groin cup causes your cup to hit your balls.
 Ouch.
-In fact, a cup would be pretty useless if the testicles were pressed into it all the time.
+In fact, an athletic cup would be pretty useless if the testicles were pressed into it all the time.

 What Holds it There

 Since athletic cups are not glued in place, they have to be held there by something.
 There are many ways to do that, but no matter the method, as you move, the groin cup can’t.
 If you lift your leg high in the air, or squat, and the pelvic cup moves even slightly off your genitals, adjust it, and if you can’t, throw it away and get something else.

 Cups come in many sizes, even for adults.
 Youth groin cups are often very inconsistent, and difficult to size since the “strap” size (as in a jockstrap) is listed only by waist size.
 This has nothing to do with genital size, which is largely an age issue.
 A 7 year old boy and a 14 year old boy should not have the same cup, but may have similar waist sizes.
 A good cup clearly displays an age-range or other indicator of the protection area provided.

 If you have a "good" athletic cup, you may not even think about it when you get hit.
 And that is good!